aurianworld/matpac/README.md

 # MATPAC: Masked latent Prediction And Classification

-**tl;dr**: MATPAC is powerful general audio foundation model.
+**tl;dr**: MATPAC is a powerful general audio foundation model.

-This repository provides the training code, in the fairseq framework, as well as an easy to use inference code from our paper [📝 Masked Latent Prediction and Classification for Self-Supervised Audio Representation Learning](https://ieeexplore.ieee.org/document/10887666)
+This repository provides the training code, in the fairseq framework, as well as an easy-to-use inference code from our paper [📝 Masked Latent Prediction and Classification for Self-Supervised Audio Representation Learning](https://ieeexplore.ieee.org/document/10887666)

 ![MATPAC](./assets/MATPAC.png)